 These projects include the Departments strategic assessment of land uses and infrastructure proposals for the Fremantle Outer Harbour, infrastructure to support the Murdoch specialised activity centre which includes Fiona Stanley Hospital, and planning for future industrial land in the Perth, Peel and Greater Bunbury Regions.

-John’s team of professional land use planners, economists, transport and engineering specialists undertakes integrated land use and transport network projects and programs as well as providing design and statutory transport planning advice to a wide range of local government, state government and industry stakeholders across the State.
+Mr Chortis’ team of professional land use planners, transport and engineering specialists undertakes integrated land use and transport network projects and programs as well as providing design and statutory transport planning advice to a wide range of local government, state government and industry stakeholders across the State.

 Doug Morgan - Main Roads Western Australia

-Doug has more than 25 years of experience in design, traffic operations, project delivery and transport regulation areas within Main Roads WA.
-Doug manages the engineering, technical services, asset data and road planning aspects of Main Roads’ business.
+Doug Morgan has more than 25 years of experience in design, traffic operations, project delivery and transport regulation areas within Main Roads WA.
+He manages the engineering, technical services, asset data and road planning aspects of Main Roads’ business.

 Stephen Fox - Representative of Local Government